 “The President will see you now.”
 Michael dropped the smoking topic for now.

 “It’s not fair you can bring your Lieutenant.”
 The Serpent Queen sniffed.
-“I would have brought Darin if I knew you were ignoring the instruction to come alone.”
+“I would have brought Viktor if I knew you were ignoring the instruction to come alone.”

 “Drop it mother.”
 The Coyote Alpha replied.
 “Father wouldn’t have come.”
 Both women stood up.